MattGodwin/mmCore/README.md

 /gmc - Set gamemode to creative `mmcore.gmc.use`
 /gms - Set gamemode to survival `mmcore.gms.use`
 /announce [message] - Make announcement to server `mmcore.announce.use`
+/setspawn - Set server spawn to current position `mmcore.setSpawn.use`
-/spawn - Teleport to world spawn point (use minecraft's /setworldspawn to change spawnpoint) `mmcore.spawn.use`
+/spawn - Teleport to server spawn point `mmcore.spawn.use`